BrockMekonnen/flutter_clean_starter/README.md

-# Flutter Clean Architecture Template
+# Flutter Clean + Modular Architecture Template
 This is a template project for Flutter that follows Clean Architecture and Modular Architecture principles.
 The goal of this project is to provide a basic structure that can be used as a starting point for building Flutter applications that are well-organized, maintainable, and scalable.

 ## Getting Started